sups-world/terminal-node-programs/README.md

-## This collection consists of the following CLI terminal programs
+## This collection consists of the following CLI tools

-- Todo List: Based on node terminal
+1. Todo List: Based on node terminal

 - Allows adding,removing,toggle complete status
 - Includes presets like removing all completed tasks, mark all tasks as completed